kaspanet/docs/Getting Started/Full Node Installation.md

 ## Compilation Requirements

-If you wish to compile the binaries yourself (most chances are that you don't), you would need Go 1.16 or later.
+If you want to compile the binaries yourself (if you aren't sure whether you want to, then you probably don't), you would need Go 1.16 or later.

 ## Setup